Searching for Gita, the Little Pearl: Part 2

 "It means I'm smart.
 Now let's eat.
 I'm starved."
 They sat under the great oak eating and talking as if they were the only two people in the universe.
 After they were filled Gita became anxious.
 They stood together in the sun.

 "What am I to do today, Sasha?
-I don't want to go back to Tata."
+I don't want to go back to Rufin."

-He stepped up behind her protectively.
-"Gita, you must go back."
+He stepped up behind her, put his hands gently on her shoulders and whispered in her ear, "Gita, you must go back."

 "No, I can't.
-Tata is a liar and mean to me and says bad things about Mama.
+Rufin and Mr. Kowalski are liars and Rufin says mean things to me and about Mama.
 I can't bear to go back.
 The world is terrible without Mama and it will be terrible without you.
 I love you, Sasha."

 "Gita, listen.
 If you don't go back they will come looking for you and if they find us together, we will never see each other again.
 If you go, we can meet here often when you can get away."